YottaDB/YDBDoc/GTMAdminOps/ipcresource.rst

    mumps.dat :: 721434869 [ 0x2b0038f5 ]
    multisite.repl :: 721434871 [ 0x2b0038f7 ]

-The keys starting with 0x2b (Hexadecimal form) are the keys for the semaphores used by replication instance America with the high order hexadecimal 0x2b replaced by 0x2c for the replication instance file (YottaDB/GT.M's standard prefix for semaphores for journal pools is 0x2c and that for database files is0x2b).
+The keys starting with 0x2b (Hexadecimal form) are the keys for the semaphores used by replication instance America with the high order hexadecimal 0x2b replaced by 0x2c for the replication instance file (YottaDB's standard prefix for semaphores for journal pools is 0x2c and that for database files is0x2b).
 You can observe this with the ipcs command:

 .. parsed-literal::
    ------ Semaphore Arrays --------